bennn/g-pldi-2022/RESPONSE.md

   include fully-untyped and fully-typed versions of the program.

-- Overheads are relative to the fully-untyped configuration because it avoids the gradual typing parts of the language.
+- Overheads are relative to the fully-untyped configuration because it avoids the costs of gradual typing.

 > The discussion on interactions with Racket specifics is interesting